Stephen-Gates/report-gallery/docs/interface/interface-circle-map-report.md

 ## Settings

-Displayed this report as a map or a table.
+Display this report as a map or a table.

 ## View